-A finished basement calls for the opportunity to create a truly unique space that can cater to a wide variety of needs — from playrooms and game rooms to luxe kitchen setups and offices.
-So when it comes to expanding your current space to incorporate a more functional addition, consider a design-forward bath or powder room.
+A finished basement design offers homeowners the opportunity to create a truly unique space that can cater to a wide variety of needs, from playrooms and game rooms to luxe kitchen setups, offices, or even a design-forward bathroom.

 Video of the Day